ŽRK Metalurg: History

 The club was established in 1964 under the name MIK and played in the amateur handball league of SR Macedonia.
 In the seasons 1967 ,1968 and 1970 MIK became winner of the handball league of SR Macedonia.
 In 1973 the club was renamed to RK Skopje.
 Finally in 1975, RK Skopje achieved their greatest success, participation in the First Yugoslav Handball League.
 In 1978, RK Skopje won the Yugoslav Cup for the territory of SR Macedonia.
 From then until the dissolution of former Yugoslavia, RK Skopje played in the Second Yugoslav Handball League.

 After the independence of Macedonia in 1991, RK Skopje competed in the Macedonian women's First League of Handball, and the club played in the EHF Women's Cup Winners' Cup in 1994 and in the Women's EHF Challenge Cup the following year.

 In the season 2007/08 the club got a strong sponsor, and under the name ŽRK Metalurg Skopje, unbeaten entered in the Macedonian women's First League of Handball.
 In the 2009/10 season ŽRK Metalurg Skopje won the Macedonian Championship and the Macedonian Cup without losing a point.
 The following season the club again won the league title and domestic cup.
 In the 2011–12 season, they had their best showing in Europe by making it to the Last 16 of the Women's EHF Cup Winners' Cup.
 They followed that up with their third straight domestic double crown.

 After long domination of WHC Vardar in the season 2018-19 WHC Metalurg Skopje made a big come back winning the championship of Macedonia again.
 They have reached the final of the Macedonian cup, but lost the final game against WHC Kumanovo.

-In the 2021–2022 season, after 9 years Metalurg managed to get in to National Cup Final 4.
-Competing against stronger opponents with more experienced a better players Metalurg won the Cup title for the 6th time.
-In the 1/2 finals they had to face defending Cup winners and Champions Kumanovo.
-After being two down 10-12 at the half time they managed to make a turnover and win in the end with 25-21 surprising the Champions.
-In the final match they had to meet the strong team of glorious Glorche Petrov team -the one with the most trophies in the country.
-Although Gjorche Petrov were the favorites, Metalurg played brilliantly in the final game.
-They made 4 goals difference at the half time 14-10 and keeping it wisely in the second half finishing 30-27.
-The most valuable player of the final match was 15 year old super talent Eva Mladenovska with 9 goals adding to the 10 from the semifinals.
+In the 2021–2022 season, after nine years, Metalurg reached the National Cup Final Four.
+Competing against more experienced opponents, Metalurg won the Cup title for the sixth time.
+In the semifinals, they faced defending Cup winners and champions Kumanovo.
+After trailing 10–12 at halftime, they came back to win 25–21.
+In the final, Metalurg faced Gjorche Petrov, the team with the most trophies in the country.
+Although Gjorche Petrov were considered the favorites, Metalurg led 14–10 at halftime and maintained their advantage in the second half, winning 30–27.
+Eva Mladenovska, aged 15, was named the most valuable player of the final after scoring nine goals, adding to her 10 goals in the semifinal.